 Click the Wi-Fi status icon in the menu bar, then choose Create Network.

 Enter a name and choose a channel for your network.

 When you create a computer-to-computer network, the Wi-Fi menu icon changes to show a computer .
-The new network is available in the Devices section of the Wi-Fi menu.
-When you’re done, click the Wi-Fi menu again and choose Disconnect to close the network you created.
+The new network is available in the Device section of the Wi-Fi menu.

 Enable legacy networks